Makaibari Tea Estate – The Tea Garden

 The Makaibari tea estate is a pioneer in modern, innovative agricultural management.
 The philosophy underlying the venture traditionally unites approaches that are by no means common for tea gardens in Darjeeling.
 Rajah Banerjee, during his time as the 4th generation manager of Makkaibari tea estate, has widely expanded this apporach.
 So, in 1971, he started off introducing a ‘permaculture’-based system.
-And since 1991, all production at Makaibari is 100% in line with Rudolph Steiner’s principles of sustainable, organic and biodynamic agriculture.
+And since 1991, all production at Makaibari is 100% in line with Rudolph Steiner’s principles of sustainable, health and environment-friendly and biodynamic agriculture.
 Mr. Banerjee himself lives in the tea garden, which he operates like a genuine family venture.
 From his residence, he supervises the high quality standards, for which Makaibari has earned a name and reputation both in the industry and among tea lovers worldwide.

 Makaibari Tea Estate – Social & Environment

 Among the tea garden’s and its operator’s merits is the social and economic integration of the 7 ethnically diverse Makkaibari villages surrounding the estate.
 Rudolph Steiner’s biodynamic method has yielded rich and fertile soils, today providing the grounds for a healthy community thriving on it.
 At this, goal of the combination of biodynamic practices and permaculture is the harmonical symbiotic coexistence of soils, microorganisms, plants and man.